Nightsky-na/sneaker_detection/README.md

-# เTะ Detection Project (Sneaker Detection Project)
+# เเTะ Detection Project (Sneaker Detection Project)

 This repository contains the source code for a sneaker detection project, completed as part of ITCS498 Special Topics in Computer Science.
 The project is divided into two main parts: a front-end built using React, and a back-end built using Fast API (Python).